-Our story begins with a phone call and a little job at a local upholstery factory in Nambour.
+Our story begins with a phone call and a little job at a local Upholstery factory in Nambour.
 Little did Darrell and Michelle Dalton know what would come from these separate and seemingly insignificant circumstances.
-The phone call was back in 2014 from the Regional Sports Coordinator (Special Olympics Sunshine Coast) hoping Darrell, a PGA Professional at the Nambour Golf Club would be interested in establishing a small weekly golf program for a few young people with intellectual disabilities.
-He was told perhaps 2 to 3 athletes would attend every week and he said, of course, he would love to do that.
+The phone call was back in 2014 from the Regional Sports Coordinator (Special Olympics Sunshine Coast) hoping Darrell a PGA Professional at the Nambour Golf Club would be interested in establishing a small weekly golf program for a few young people with intellectual disabilities.
+He was told perhaps 2 to 3 on a weekly basis and he said of course he would love to do that.

 Geoff & Jo Hole, Shirley Hastings & PGA Professional Darrell Dalton

 First Floor, Old Ambulance Station, 80 Howard Street, Nambour

 In that same year (2014) Michelle took a job at Nambour Upholstery in admin however the day she took the job one of the two owners had a stroke and was unable to return to work for some time.
 The 10 hour a week position became full time and from that a lot of experience and opportunity came Michelle’s way.
 Setting up a waste management plan is not easy for a busy factory but Michelle knew managing our waste whether in the home or in the business and manufacturing world was a very important matter.
 At first there seemed nowhere to send the fabric sample books and upholstery fabric offcuts other than to landfill so Michelle took them home to Buderim until they filled the garage and the spare room.